NBS5000/passwordGenerator/README.md

 * Javascript
   * *Error free performance*
   * *Multiple functions to separate aspects of code*
+  * *Thorough comments*
+  * *Console log displays generated password and the randomised password*
 * GIT
   * *Numerous commits to track changes in code*
   * *Code added to public repository and Github Pages for public viewing*
+* Functionality
+  * *Guarantee of at least one of the selected characters appearing in the password*
+  * *Password semi created at random, then characters within the password randomised*

 **RESULT**